-Course enrollment is for a Letter Grade, Pass/Not Pass, and Audit.
+Course enrollment is for a Letter Grade, Pass/Not Pass, or Audit.

 Note: the lecture portion of this course meets during the first five consecutive weeks of classes except holidays.
 For safety reasons, lecture attendance is mandatory in order to participate in the "at sea laboratories".
 A Sunday, 10:00 a.m. - 12:30 p.m.
-"Dockside Demo" laboratory and a "Two-day Sea Voyage", held on Fridays & Saturday's are a required portion of the class.
+"Dockside Demo" laboratory and a "2-day Voyage", held on Fridays and Saturdays are a required portion of the class.
 Dates for these components of the course will be arranged during the first three weeks of lecture.

-Copies of lecture slides, instructional videos, and other class information will be posted on Blackboard along with pre-voyage quizes.
+Copies of lecture slides, instructional videos, and other material will be posted on Blackboard.